-The first step, as with any electronic device, is to reboot your PC.
+The first step, as with any electronic device, is to reboot.
 Save your work in any open application on your device, and make sure to copy down any work you may have saved in your browser (such as any work written in Google Docs) into a document saved locally on your desktop, as your computer can’t back your work up locally to the cloud.
 Once you’ve saved every open program on your computer, hit the Restart button under the Start Menu (Windows 7 and Windows 10), or by using the power charm on your PC (Windows 8, 8.1).
 When your computer reboots, make sure your ethernet cable is firmly plugged into the back of your computer (for desktops) or the side of your computer (laptops).
 Retest your internet connection and try to establish a connection using your ethernet cable.
 Keep moving through the steps if you receive the same error message.

 Once you’ve tried a reset of your computer, you’ll want to make sure it’s a problem with your ethernet connection and not your internet altogether.
 If you’re using a computer that has WiFi built into the device (such as most laptops and the majority of pre-built desktops), try using the WiFi on your device.
 If you still receive the same error (albeit with the word “WiFi” in lieu of “Ethernet,” it may be a problem with either your network card or configuration, or a problem with your ISP.
 We’ll cover both in advance solutions below.

 Next up, we’ll have to check our network card driver for updates.
 This sounds technical, but it’s actually just forcing your computer to look for any updates that could fix potential bugs and issues.
 In order to perform this step, you may need to utilize a friend’s computer to download the necessary driver updates, or use WiFi if you can to access the internet wirelessly.
 To update your network drivers, hit the Start button on your computer or your keyboard and type “Device Manager,” then hit the Enter key.
 This will open Device Manager, with a full list of the hardware components of your device.
 This list is in alphabetical order, which should make it pretty easy to locate the list of your Network Adapters inside the manager.
 Drop down the tab icon next to Device Managers (as pictured in the screenshot), and find the network adapter for your card.
-This could be listed by several different names; if you are unsure which driver relates to your ethernet, press the Start icon on your taskbar or keyboard and type “ncpa.cpl” to open your network preferences in Control Panel.
+This could be listed by several different names.
+If you are unsure which driver relates to your ethernet, press the Start icon on your taskbar or keyboard and type “ncpa.cpl” to open your network preferences in Control Panel.
 Look for the name of your ethernet connection; that name will correspond to your ethernet driver.
-To check for updates for your driver, right-click each listing and select “Update driver” from the pop-up menu of choices.
+To check for updates for your driver, right-click each listing and select “Update driver” from the pop-up menu.
 When the update menu opens, select “Search automatically for updated driver software” if you can access the web.
 This will search for an update to your driver automatically, and prompt you to install the update if one is available.

-If you do not have access to the internet on your computer, use Device Manager to get the information on your driver, and use a friend’s or spare computer to download the driver updates.
+If you do not have access to the internet on your computer, use Device Manager to get the information on your driver, and use a friend’s computer, or your computer at work to download the driver updates.
 To do this, right click the corresponding network driver inside Device Manager and select “Properties.”
 Select the Driver tab and write down the name and version number of your driver.
 Using your internet-connected computer, search for the name and version number of the driver online and, using the manufacturer’s driver website, download any newer versions to that computer.
 Using a flash drive or hard drive, transfer the driver update from that PC to your own.
 Right-click on the driver name within Device Manager and select “Update driver.”
 This time, select “Browse my computer for driver software” and select the driver update you transferred from your alternate PC.
 Then follow the on-screen steps to install the update, and test your computer’s ethernet connection once more (you may have to restart your computer upon installation).

 If you’ve done all of the above and you’re still receiving error messages in regards to your IP configuration, we’ll have to dive into some more advanced options.
 This will involve diving into the settings of your computer to change and fix network errors, so prepare to truly focus on some tough solutions above.
 Let’s take a look.